 A Peek Inside the Cartier Mansion

-• Jan 28, 2018
+- Jan 28, 2018

-• 2 min read
+- 2 min read

-Last week in New York, I had the opportunity to visit the Cartier Mansion on Fifth Avenue and tour their private rooms, an experience I won’t soon forget.
+Last week, I had the opportunity to visit the Cartier Mansion on Fifth Avenue in New York and tour their private rooms, an experience I won’t soon forget.
 Originally built in 1905, the landmark building is one of New York’s last remaining gilded-age mansions.
-It was once home to Morton Plant, who traded the building to Pierre Cartier in 1917 for a rare double-strand natural pearl necklace that caught the eye of his wife Maisie, worth 1 million dollars at the time.
+It was once home to Morton Plant, who traded the building in 1917 to Pierre Cartier for a rare double-strand natural pearl necklace that caught the eye of his wife Maisie, worth 1 million dollars at the time.

 The Pierre Cartier Salon.